RobMor/predict/docs/SETUP.md

 </VirtualHost>
 ```

-Now we simply move this configuration file into somewhere Apache will be able to
+Now we simply move this configuration file into somewhere Apache can find it:
-find it like `/etc/apache2/sites-available/`:

 ```
 $ sudo cp ~/prod/predict.conf /etc/apache2/sites-available